hitesh007-knight/AirBnb_Price_Optimization_Tool/README.md

 •	Streamlit: An open-source Python library used to create and deploy interactive web applications for machine learning and data science.
 It provides a simple and fast way to build the user interface for our price prediction tool.
 Project Components--

-The project is structured into two main components that work together to form the final application:
+The project is structured into three main components that work together to form the final application:

 1.	airbnb_model_trainer.py: This is the backend script responsible for all the machine learning logic.
 Its functions include: o	Loading and cleaning the raw data.